Elder Skatesmen

 Our Mission is to provide friendly hockey, fitness, and fun for mixed-skill players over 60, and to raise money to help those less fortunate than us.

 Off the Ice we provide social opportunities for the players and their spouses.
 Many players go to the pub /restaurant after the games to eat, drink, and socialize.
 Subsidized parties are held, typically at the end of the Fall, Winter, and Summer seasons.
-Other events may include a Valentine’s dinner-dance, and a Golf day in the summer.

 RULES for Safe and Enjoyable Play for ALL